Henry Creswick

 Henry Creswick (13 April 1824 – 24 October 1892) was an Australian pastoralist, businessman and sportsman.

-cricketer.
 He played two first-class cricket matches for Victoria in 1858.

 Business and pastoral career

 Henry Creswick was born on 13 April 1824 in Sheffield, England.
-He arrived in the Port Phillip District in 1840 and joined the firm of Melbourne merchants Campbell and Woolley.
-He opened a branch at Anderson's Flat near Ballarat the following year.
+He arrived in the Port Phillip District in 1840 and joined the firm of Melbourne merchants Campbell and Woolley, opening their Ballarat branch at Anderson's Flat the following year.
 In 1842 he and his brothers Charles and John took up the pastoral run of Creswick Creek for which the town of Creswick is named, first surveyed in 1854.
 After Charles died in 1847 Henry Creswick paused his pastoral career.
 From 1851 to 1858 he was a partner in D.S.
 Campbell & Co. running a liquor store on Collins Street.
 He earned a great profit and became known for his expertise, joining the Australian Wine Judges' Association and judging wines at the Royal Show.
 The two partners bought allotments in many of the new towns; Creswick owned properties as far as the Royal Hotel in Deniliquin, New South Wales.